I’ll do it... Tomorrow.

-So, need some tips to say goodbye to procrastination and get your motivation mojo back?
-Here’s a few:
+The thing is, you DO need to get stuff done.
+So here are some tips to help you wave goodbye to procrastination and get your motivation mojo back.

 1. Eliminate distractions

 That means you, mobile phone!
 When you need to concentrate for long periods of time (such as while studying or writing an essay), remove the temptation of your phone by leaving it in another room on airplane mode, so that you can’t hear the buzz and bings of messages coming in.
 If you really need to focus, give your phone to your mum or a (good! trustworthy!) friend to hold on to.

 Set yourself achievable goals within a specific timeframe to help you get your work done.
 Breaking your work down into less-daunting chunks and completing them step-by-step is an effective way of dealing with big challenges and powering through your To Do-list.
 It also helps if you reward yourself for each task you complete.
 Rewards could include catching up with a friend for a bit, de-stressing at the gym or playing with your dog in the park.

 3. Work when you feel most alert and efficient

 Are you a morning person or night owl?
 Build your timetable around what works best for you.
 Trying to study late into the night when you feel exhausted will get you nowhere!
 And there’s no point to waking up super early if you’re just going to procrastinate all morning until you feel ready to study.
 Listen to your body and work when you are on top of your game.